 Shaming a child for doing something that most of us parents think is wrong is abusive behavior.
 Psychologists explain it as something we inflict only to gain control towards our kid.
 For some of us, it is a significant practice because it makes a child listen and pay more attention.
 Thus, shaming supports some parents in getting what they want.
 However, its consistency in parenting creates an unpleasant outcome.
 Our kid loses trust and confidence towards other people.
 With shame, he will fear to do something without approval.
 He becomes dependent on instructions and is often anxious about his decisions in life.
 As he grows up, our child becomes more hesitant in developing social connections due to the fear of betrayal.

 The practice of helicopter parenting is so overbearing that we do not allow a child to have any say even on minor details on his life.
 Yes, it is understandable that most of us only want to regularly check-in on our special one.
 However, the negative behavior deprives the kid of having a healthy boundary.
 Helicopter parenting pushes our child to progress mental scars.
 With that, he becomes susceptible to psychological illnesses.
 These include different cases of depression, anxiety, bipolar disorders, sleep problems, PTSD, and phobias.
+“If trauma is repeated, for instance, as in chronic physical or sexual abuse, then the disorder might persist more than it would after only one incident.
+Repetition has a cumulative effect, as unresolved trauma is layered upon unresolved trauma,” says Natalie D’Annibale, PsyD, LMFT.
 In some unfortunate cases, our helicopter parenting even pushes a child to self-harm and encourages suicidal thoughts.